Last updated on 24 May 2022 by Robert Bateman (Privacy and Data Protection Research Writer at TermsFeed)

 Here's an example of how Medtronic discloses how its website treats "Do Not Track" signals:

-California has several privacy laws that require businesses to publish a Privacy Policy, including:
+California has other privacy laws that require businesses to publish a Privacy Policy, including the California Consumer Privacy Act (CCPA) as amended/expanded by the CPRA.

 For more information about complying with all these laws, see our article Sample California Privacy Policy Template.

-The EU has the highest privacy standards in the world, and the UK still enforces them despite having left the EU.
+The EU has the highest privacy standards in the world to date.

-If you have customers in the European Economic Area (the EEA, which includes all 27 EU countries plus Iceland, Liechtenstein, and Norway) or the UK, you must comply with the General Data Protection Regulation (GDPR).
+If you have customers in the European Economic Area (the EEA), you must comply with the General Data Protection Regulation (GDPR).

 Under the GDPR, your Privacy Policy must, at a minimum: